Nancy Stano, Ph.D., Strategic Learning and Development Specialist, Higher Education Services

 Implementing course redesigns: Curriculum options and measuring effect.
 Presented at the National Mathematics Summit, Anaheim, CA (March 2016).

 Embedding student success supports.
-Presented at the Texas Community College Teachers Association (TCCTA) annual meeting, Houston, TX (February 2016).
+Presented at the 69th Texas Community College Teachers Association Annual Conference, Houston, TX (February 2016).

 Integrating partners in a student success classroom.
-Presented at the College Academic Support Programs annual conference, Amarillo, TX (October 2013).
+Presented at the 32nd annual College Academic Support Programs conference, Amarillo, TX (October 2013).

 American Mathematical Association of Two-Year Colleges